TheNoobInventor/lidarbot/README.md

 A differential drive robot is controlled using ROS2 Humble running on a Raspberry Pi 4 (running Ubuntu server 22.04).
 The vehicle is equipped with a raspberry pi camera for visual feedback and an RPLIDAR A1 sensor used for Simultaneous Localization and Mapping (SLAM), autonomous navigation and obstacle avoidance.
 Additionally, an MPU6050 inertial measurement unit (IMU) is employed by the robot localization package on the robot, to fuse IMU sensor data and the wheel encoders data, using an extended kalman filter (EKF) node, to provide more accurate robot odometry estimates.

-Hardware interfaces are written for the Waveshare motor driver HAT and MPU6050 sensor to be accessed by the `ros2_control` differential drive controller and Imu sensor broadcaster respectively, via the `ros2_control` resource manager.
+Hardware interfaces are written for the Waveshare Motor Driver HAT and MPU6050 sensor to be accessed by the `ros2_control` differential drive controller and Imu sensor broadcaster respectively, via the `ros2_control` resource manager.

 <p align='center'>
     <img src=docs/images/real_mapping.gif width="600">
 </p>

-***(Work in Progress)***
+🚧	***(Work in Progress)***

-## Package Overview
+## 🗃️ Package Overview
 - [`lidarbot_base`](./lidarbot_base/) : Contains the ROS2 control hardware interface for the lidarbot with low-level code for the Waveshare Motor Driver HAT.
 - [`lidarbot_bringup`](./lidarbot_bringup/) : Contains launch files to bring up the camera, lidar and the real lidarbot.
 - [`lidarbot_description`](./lidarbot_description/) : Contains the URDF description files for lidarbot, sensors and `ros2 control`.